doctrine/DoctrineMongoDBBundle/docs/encryption.rst

                     server: "mongodb://localhost:27017"
                     autoEncryption:
                         kmsProvider:
-                            local:
+                            type: local
                             key: "YOUR_BASE64_KEY"
-                        # Optional: see below for more options
+                        # See below for more optional configuration

     .. code-block:: php